beanbeanjuice/back-to-the-jungle/developer_logs/William.md

 ## May 29, 2023
 * Created notes for team meeting.
 * I worked on putting the fish sprite into a `prefab`.
 Additionally, I also created a factory so that the fish can be spawned much more easily.
+* I added collision detection for the player and the fish.